razerofficial/game-maker-razer-sdk/README.md

 }
 ```

+### RazerSDK_RequestLogin

+`RazerSDK_RequestLogin` is an async call that opens the login dialog to sign in the user.

+`RazerSDK_GetAsyncMethod` will return `onSuccessRequestLogin` or `onFailureRequestLogin` when the request has completed.

+The success event indicates the user has successfully signed in or the user was already signed in.
+The failure event indicates there was a problem signing in.
+The cancel event indicates the user canceled signing in.

 ### RazerSDK_RequestGamerInfo

 `RazerSDK_RequestGamerInfo` is an async call that provides access to the `GamerInfo` which has the gamer's `uuid` and `username`.

 `RazerSDK_GetAsyncMethod` will return `onSuccessRequestGamerInfo` or `onFailureRequestGamerInfo` when the request has completed.

+The failure event will be invoked if the user is not signed in.

 ### RazerSDK_RequestProducts